 'The barometer doesn’t affect the weather much on the coast' early explorer, Charlie Douglas

-So what month should you plan on?
+So what month should you travel?

 Spring Hiking in New Zealand